pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-2/index.md

 ### Added support for upgrading SPFx projects to v1.18.2

-SharePoint Framework (SPFx) allows you to build solutions for Microsoft Teams, Microsoft Viva, Outlook, the Microsoft 365 app and SharePoint. v1.18.2 of SPFx introduced a minor improvement which allows you to use the latest version of yeoman.
+SharePoint Framework (SPFx) allows you to build solutions for Microsoft Teams, Microsoft Viva, Outlook, the Microsoft 365 app and SharePoint. v1.18.2 of SPFx introduced a minor improvement that allows you to use the latest version of yeoman.

 To benefit from this you may upgrade your existing projects using the CLI for Microsoft 365.